cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-features.md

 Yes.
 The dashboard is a separate service from the Desktop Application and will always remain optional.
 We hope you'll find a tremendous amount of value out of it, but it is not coupled to being able to run your tests.

-You can always run your tests in CI using `cypress run` without the `--record` flag.
+You can always run your tests in CI using {% url '`cypress run`' cli-tool#cypress-run %} without the `--record` flag.
 Doing this will not record any test results or communicate to our external servers.